Art

 The jury resigns due to its commitment to human rights and the Koyo Kouoh project

-The winners of the best national pavilion and best artist will be decided by visitors and will be made public at the end of the biennale.
+The winners of the best national pavilion and the best artist will be decided by visitors and will be announced at the end of the biennale.

 The jury for each edition of the Venice Art Biennale is usually chosen jointly by the artistic direction and the foundation.
-This year's jury, until Thursday, consisted of Brazil's Solange Farkas, who was its president, Australia's Zoe Butt, Spain's Elvira Dyangani Ose (former director of Macba), North America's Marta Kuzma, and Italy's Giovanna Zapperi.
-Tensions with the foundation began on April 23 when they announced that Israel and Russia were excluded from the voting because their leaders, Vladimir Putin and Benjamin Netanyahu, are "accused of crimes against humanity."
-In a statement, the five experts declared that in this edition of the Biennale they wanted to express their "firm commitment to the defense of human rights, following the line of Koyo Kouoh."
-Kouoh's project reads: "By refusing the spectacle of horror, the time has come to listen to the minor tones, to tune in sotto voce to the whispers, to the lower frequencies; to find the oases, the islands, where the dignity of all living beings is safeguarded."
+This year's jury, until Thursday, was composed of the Brazilian Solange Farkas, who was the president, the Australian Zoe Butt, the Spanish Elvira Dyangani Ose (former director of Macba), the American Marta Kuzma, and the Italian Giovanna Zapperi.
+Tensions with the foundation began when on April 23 they announced that they were excluding Israel and Russia from the votes because their leaders, Vladímir Putin and Benjamin Netanyahu, are "accused of crimes against humanity".
+In a statement, the five experts stated that in this edition of the Biennale they wanted to express their "firm commitment to the defense of human rights, following the line of Koyo Kouoh".
+In Kouoh's project, one can read the following: "By rejecting the spectacle of horror, the time has come to listen to the minor tones, to tune sotto voce towards the murmurs, towards the lower frequencies; to find the oases, the islands, where the dignity of all living beings is safeguarded".

 Why is Russia returning in this edition?